 Shamanism exists in many varied forms all over the globe from Australia to the Americas, from Siberia to the Polar regions and has its roots in prehistory.
-The shaman is a spiritual leader who in a ritualized, ceremonial context enters a trance state and communes with the spirits of animals, trees and the deceased, as well as spirits who inhabit planes or parallel realities quite unlike our physical universe.
-The term ‘shaman’ was first popularised by Dutch explorer Nicolaes Witsen.
-Illustrating an account of his Siberian travels in 1692, in the ‘Priest of the Devil’ he has given the figure cloven feet, reflecting what was often perceived as the demonic quality of shamanism.
+The shaman is a spiritual leader who in a ritualized, ceremonial context enters a trance state and communes with the spirits of animals, plants and the deceased, as well as spirits who inhabit planes or parallel realities quite unlike our physical universe.
+The term ‘shaman’ was first popularised by Dutch explorer Nicolaes Witsen – illustrating an account of his Siberian travels in 1692, in the ‘Priest of the Devil’ he has given the figure cloven feet, reflecting what was often perceived as the demonic quality of shamanism.

 Over thousands of years, shamanism in the Amazonian rainforest has developed an unparalleled sophistication owing to the incredibly rich bio-diversity of the jungle: the Amazon contains over half of all plant species on earth, an estimated 98% yet to be fully analyzed in the laboratory.
 Nobody knows how many plant species there are in the world: biologists’ best guesses vary from 3 to 30 million.
 And yet the ancestral wisdom of the indigenous peoples of the Amazon equips the genuine shaman to perform apparently miraculous feats of healing and transformation routinely.
 It is very clear that much of the vegetation thriving in the rainforest, particularly the medicinal plants, contain a wealth of complex bioenergetic substances whose active ingredients constitute excellent treatments for a wide range of diseases.